uvaai/ml1/10 week1/50 Notebooks/content.md

 You do not need to hand in your notebook from this short assignment, as it is just an introduction for the programming assignment this week.
-Once you've completed that, you can get started with the actual ELIZA assignment.
+Once you've completed that, you can get started with the actual notebook assignment.